meridianappz/HQ/README.md

-## Meridian Appz HQ

-In-house legal and marketing stuff
+In-house legal and marketing stuff.

+### License
+No license.
+Use at your own risk.